zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

             version: 1.0.0
     ```

-## (Optional) Add Swagger API documentation to your project
+## V. API documentation

-If your application already has Swagger API documentation enabled, skip this step.
-Use the following procedure if your application does not have Swagger API documentation.
+Use the following procedure to add Swagger API documentation to your project.

 **Follow these steps:**